RED meetings: collectively constructing knowledge

 During the meetings, presentations are alternated with activities that help employees interact with colleagues who usually work in other buildings on campus and to get to know their projects.
 Each edition is designed to be different from the other, seeking dynamism and new speakers with each new meeting: “on one occasion, for instance, we carried out a City of Knowledge Rally, which allowed us to learn about innovative projects that were being developed.
 Another time, through external guests, we discovered the experience of the campus’ users, which in turn helped us value the impact of what we all do at the Foundation,” Carlos explains.

 Massiel Abrego, Process Analyst, agrees with Carlos: “meeting all in one place allows us to pause, reconnect with the purpose of the Foundation to generate social change, strengthen the team’s spirit and remember our purpose.”
-Massiel says the Rally Event “allowed does not normally collaborate, which was very enlightening and motivating.”
+Massiel says the Rally Event “allowed [her] to work as a team with people with whom [she] does not normally collaborate, which was very enlightening and motivating.

 RED is held three times a year and each time its objectives and methodology are different, thus allowing to keep a constant interest in the event.
 At the first RED of the year, employees usually present strategies and main milestones planned for the period; halfway through the year, progress is reviewed, and the last RED has a more festive character, of gratitude and recognition.